JanBur96/JanBur96/README.md

-# Helllloooo and welcome to my GitHub page 👋🏼
+# Hello and welcome to my GitHub page 👋🏼

 ### Who are you?